YasserKhaloufi/PROGETTO_BRISCOLA/Server(Java)/README.md

 ## XMLserializer Class

-The `XMLserializer` class provides methods to serialize and parse `Carta` objects and messages received from clients.
+Provides methods to serialize and parse `Carta` objects and messages received from clients.

 ### Key Features